 Pupils in Years 8-11 and students in Years 12 and 13 are entitled:

 - To find out about technical education qualifications and apprenticeship opportunities as part of a careers programme, which provides information on the full range of education and training options available at each transition point.

 - To hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships – through options evenings, assemblies and group discussions and taster events.

 - To understand how to make applications for the full range of academic and technical courses.

 The aim of the Work-Related Learning programme is to make students aware of the opportunities available to them in the world of work and to provide them with the skills required to make a successful transition from school to work.

 Careers Education: Careers Education is delivered from Year 7 with particular emphasis on Years 9 - 13.
 The programme includes visiting speakers, careers fairs and presentations from local universities in order to widen student participation in higher education.
-The programme is delivered by a full time member of staff, Fran Trought, who is employed by the school to design and deliver a careers education, guidance service and bespoke work experience placement service.
+The programme is co-ordinated by MPLOY, contracted by the school to design and deliver a careers education, guidance service and bespoke work experience placement service.

-Many students receive an individual careers interview with the remainder being seen via group sessions and group interviews.
-Other contributions include a vacancy service, apprenticeship information evening and a range of other events, including the Lancashire Higher Education Conference.
+All students are entitled to and will be given the opportunity to have an individual careers interview with Mrs Anne Connor of MPLOY.
+Other contributions include a vacancy service, an apprenticeship information evening and a range of other events.

 ‘Gatsby Benchmarks’ at Hilbre High School Humanities College: